Skip to main content

 }

-In this example, the metadata allows you to build more precise queries for your AI application, like:
+In this example, the metadata allows you to build more precise queries for your AI application using the retrieval endpoint's exact match filtering capabilities, like:

-- Search for plays with themes of revenge
+• Search for plays with the theme "revenge"

-- Filter by genre while doing semantic search
+• Filter by multiple genres (e.g., "comedy" OR "history") while doing semantic search

 Our resulting file list looks like this: